Linkou Shengtai Brick Kiln (林口勝泰磚窯) - Spectral Codex

 A sign warning visitors about the dangers of entering the kiln.

-Decorative brickwork on a building adjacent to the old kiln.
+Decorative brickwork on the long end of an old Hoffmann kiln.

-Apart from making bricks and cultivating tea2, Linkou was also home to an American military base in the post-war period, Shu Lin Kou Air Station3.
-Former personnel have made numerous photos and videos available online, opening an uncommon window into everyday life in rural Taiwan around when this brick factory was in operation.
-For a taste of how things might have looked in those days have a look at this 8 mm video shot in 1955; it shows an older “ladder” or “eye” style of brick kiln.
+Apart from making bricks and cultivating tea2, Linkou was also home to an American military base in the post-war period, Shulinkou Air Station3.
+Former personnel have made numerous photos and videos available online, opening an uncommon window into everyday life in rural Taiwan4.

 Most ruins on site are completely unidentifiable.
 This could have been an office or a toolshed or a dormitory or something else entirely.